EdgeFirstAI/documentation/docs/datasets/format.md

 The [Apache Arrow](https://arrow.apache.org/) is an open source, column-oriented data file format designed for in-memory computing and efficient data storage and retrieval.
-It provides high performance compression and encoding schemes to handle complex data in bulk and is supported in many programming languages and analytics tools.
+It provides high performance compression and encoding schemes to handle complex data in bulk and is supported in many programming languages and analytic tools.

 We use [Polars](https://pola.rs/) to interface with the Arrow files.
 Polars has an SDK for [Python](https://pypi.org/project/polars/), [Javascript](https://www.npmjs.com/package/nodejs-polars), and